 The Pashupati seal, showing a seated and possibly tricephalic (3 horned) figure, surrounded by animals; circa 1400-1900 BC- also known as “Lord of the Beasts” Rudra or a Protoshiva?

-BUDDHIST TEACHINGS – Be like a Rhinoceros
+Buddhist teachings – Be like a Rhinoceros

 The lonely furrow, cut into the sea of grass by the rhinoceros, also inspired the Khaggavisana Sutta or the Rhinoceros Sutra of the earliest Buddhist canon.